mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 We have found that large, consistent sources of precompiled binaries for embedded and bare-metal systems are hard to come by, a notion also shared by the authors of ISAdetect and CpuRec [@Kairajarvi2020; @Granboulan_paper2020].
 To overcome this limitation and produce a well-documented, correctly labeled dataset, we compile binary programs for uncommon architectures using cross-compilation with \ac{GCC} and GNU Binutils.
 We develop a pipeline consisting of three steps:

-1. Creating containerized workable cross-compiler toolchains for different \acp{ISA}.
+1. Creating containerized cross-compiler toolchains for different \acp{ISA}.
 2. Gathering compilable source code, configuring the toolchains, and compiling binaries.
 3. Extracting features and relevant data from the compiled libraries.